All Collections

 onSurveyAnswer

-Executes a callback function when a Survey answer submitted.
-For each survey question we fire a separate answer event.
-The user may click back and change the answer, there would be multiple events thrown in such case.
-You can use responseId to update existing answer, both events would have the same responseId.
+Executes a callback function when a Survey answer is submitted.
+For each survey question, we fire a separate answer event.
+The user may click back and change the answer, and multiple events would be thrown in such a case.
+You can use responseId to update the existing answer, and both events would have the same responseId.

 window.userGuidingLayer.push({